-NOAM CHOMSKY is among 150 public figures to sign controversial letter denouncing ‘cancel culture’
+NOAM CHOMSKY is among 150 public figures to sign a controversial letter denouncing ‘cancel culture’

 The letter denounces “a vogue for public shaming and ostracism” and “a blinding moral certainty”.